Want to learn more about Toxicity

 THREE PLANTS DEADLY TO HUMANS

-The leaves of the Dumb cane plant contains needle-shaped crystals - called raphides - which can cause oral irritation, drooling and swelling of tissues in the tongue, mouth and throat.
+The leaves of the dieffenbachias plant contains needle-shaped crystals - called raphides - which can cause oral irritation, drooling and swelling of tissues in the tongue, mouth and throat.
 The swelling can, in rare cases, become so severe that the airways get blocked and it becomes difficult, or even impossible, to breathe.

 OLEANDER (NERIUM OLEANDER)